exercism/javascript/concepts/functions/about.md

 But variables defined in the parent scope (the scope where the function was defined itself) are accessible inside the function.
 The [MDN documentation on scope][mdn-scope] shows examples of this behavior.

+Have a look at [closures][concept-closures] to learn more about variable scope in JavaScript.

 [concept-arrow-functions]: /tracks/javascript/concepts/arrow-functions
 [concept-null-undefined]: /tracks/javascript/concepts/null-undefined
 [concept-rest-and-spread]: /tracks/javascript/concepts/rest-and-spread